dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Process Abstraction.md

 - Undecidable problem to know the shortest job
 	- Must ask the user predicted times
 - User has to guess time
+- Important processes are not necessarily given priority
 - Always a shorter process, long processes will be starved

 ##### Preemptive vs. Non Preemptive